 There might be times you want Snowball tips to be larger than the patchwork in the adjacent quilt block.
 Analyze the pattern to determine how the layout will look if you increase or decrease the size of your Snowball tips.

-The Double Nine-Patch layout on the next page is a good example of how a quilt might look when you alter the tips of Snowball blocks.Continue to 4 of 5 below.
+The Double Nine-Patch layout below is a good example of how a quilt might look when you alter the tips of Snowball blocks.Continue to 4 of 5 below.

 04 of 05

 Choose the Best Size for Snowball Corner Triangles